pypa/distlib/docs/tutorial.rst

 The reason why some of the download URLs come up as UNKNOWN is that some of the PyPI metadata is incomplete.

+Locators also have a method, :meth:`get_distribution_names`, which returns a set of all the distribution names known to that locator instance.
+Note that the base :class:`Locator` and :class:`JSONLocator` classes don't implement this method, so they will raise a :class:`NotImplementedError`.

 The ``locators`` package also contains a function, :func:`get_all_distribution_names`, which retrieves the names of all distributions registered on PyPI::